bigtallbill/RAPID-DEVELOPMENT-FRAMEWORK/README.md

 Created by the @marketmesuite team.
 An open source project.
 Please feel free to fork this project and improve it. http://marketmesuite.com/

+MarketMeSuite is built on the first version of the RDF, one which has evolved over time.
+This is a new RDF being developed with everything we've learned.
+With the orignal RDF we were able to get a prototype of MarketMeSuite in just a few days whilst other functionality followed.

 NOTE: This framework is not ready to use yet.
 It's still being set up.
 Only download if you are looking to contribute to the project.

 @TODO